vuola/UH_NumericalMethods/README.md

 ### Python 3.10 and virtual environment venv for isolating Python dependencies

-The codes work only on Python 3.10.
+The submitted compiled libraries work only on Python 3.10.
 A helper script checks if version 3.10 is present and installs it if not found.
-A venv environment is used for running Python 3.10 and for installing python libraries so that the current Python environment of the target machine is not disturbed.
+A venv environment is used for running Python 3.10 and for installing python libraries.
+In case you want to run on top of python 3.12, jump to section `Installing the full development stack and compiling in Ubuntu`

-move to extracted folder
+Pre-compiled libraries are good enough: move to extracted folder

 `cd submission/`